nimakarimipour/WALAWiki/Pointer-Analysis.md

     how does the call graph construction clone methods based on context?

 You can define your own pointer analysis policy by customizing a heap model and context selector.
-Also WALA provides a number of built-in policies.
+Also, WALA provides a number of built-in policies.

 Heap Model